Multiple sclerosis (MS) is a

 - Setting an appropriate exercise

 program to promote muscle strength, endurance, and control

 have trouble speaking because of weakness or lack of coordination of face and tongue

 - Managing bowel or bladder

 - Providing cognitive retraining

-- Although not usually curable, there are many ways to help slow the progression of MS and manage symptoms.
+many ways to help slow the progression of the disease and manage symptoms.